If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Game Flow Changes None All None Some

-There are four distinct versions of Pengo in the MAME romset: Set 1 revision C, Set 2, Set 3, and Set 4.
+There are four distinct versions of Pengo in the MAME romset: two Japanese versions and two International ones.
 The chronological order seems to be this:

-Most Sega-published home versions of the game appear to be based on Set 1C, retaining the ACT text and maze drawing sequences, although they usually replace the main theme with a unique song.
+Most Sega-published home versions of the game appear to be based on the earlier Japanese version, retaining the ACT text and maze drawing sequences, although they usually replace the main theme with a unique song.

 Test Menu Bug

-In Set 1C, the test mode's dip switch display will not properly track the number of points needed for a bonus life.
-Fixed in all other sets.
+In the earlier Japanese version, the test mode's dip switch display will not properly track the number of points needed for a bonus life.
+Fixed in all other versions.

 ACT or RD

-In Set 1C only, each stage is referred to as an ACT.
-For whatever reason, this was changed to RD in all other sets.
+In the earlier Japanese version only, each stage is referred to as an ACT.
+For whatever reason, this was changed to RD in all other versions.

 Default High Scores and Names